-You will easily find Cheval Blanc after leaving the village of Catusseau, then passing Petit Village and L'Evangile on the left before turning right on the junction and taking the way to Saint-Emilion.
+You will easily find Cheval Blanc after leaving the village of Catusseau, then passing Petit Village and La Conseillante on the left, before turning right at the junction and taking the road to Saint-Émilion.
 After a few hundred meters, you notice a big vineyard on the left with an imposing cellar built several years ago.

-My first ever visit to Cheval Blanc took place in September 1985, the same year I accidentally ran into Jacques Thienpont from Le Pin, and it was Jacques Hebrard and his famous dog (the same dog who did bite wine-guru Robert Parker) who welcomed me.
-However, this visit included only 3 minutes of "sightseeing" in the cellar and no wine tasting.
-Fortunately, I've managed to revisit and taste Cheval Blanc many times since then.
+My first visit to Cheval Blanc took place in September 1985, the same year I accidentally ran into Jacques Thienpont from Le Pin.
+It was Jacques Hebrard and his famous dog (the same dog that bit wine guru Robert Parker) who welcomed me.
+However, this visit included only three minutes of "sightseeing" in the cellar and no wine tasting.
+Fortunately, I've had the opportunity to revisit the property and taste Cheval Blanc many times since then, particularly over the past decade, thanks to manager Pierre Lurton and technical director Pierre Olivier Clouet.

 The soil of Cheval Blanc is quite remarkable, as it has three different types.
-Clay soil, mainly because Cheval Blanc is bordering Pomerol (only a minor road, 3–4 meters wide), separates Cheval Blanc and Pomerol, and then two more typical soils of St. Emilion, fine gravel with sand and gravelly one with large stones.
+Clay soil, mainly because Cheval Blanc borders Pomerol (only a minor road, 3–4 meters wide), separates Cheval Blanc and Pomerol, and then two more typical soils of St. Emilion, fine gravel with sand, and a gravelly one with large stones.
 The vineyard is 39 ha and planted with 49% Cabernet Franc, 47% Merlot, and 4% Cabernet Sauvignon.
 There are 45 plots, and each parcel is vinified separately depending on quality and importance.

-It's not easy to assess Cheval Blanc, and I've experienced several vintages where this wine tastes light from the barrel and doesn't show all its qualities.
-But Cheval Blanc transforms to a lethal one while in the bottle, showing why it's one of Bordeaux's all-time best wines.
+It's not always easy to assess Cheval Blanc, and I've experienced several vintages in which this wine tastes light from the barrel and doesn't show all its qualities.
+But Cheval Blanc transforms into a lethal wine while in the bottle, showing why it's one of Bordeaux's all-time best wines.

 There is a podcast in English explaining the aspects of winemaking at Cheval Blanc - links: